EliteMasterEric/elitemastereric.github.io/_posts/2021-9-7-Krystara-io.md

 Krystara.io sought to provide live data for Gems of War, including a live leaderboard and a comprehensive troop database.
 It also provided a suite of tools for Gems of War players, including a custom troop creator art tool.

-Krystara.io was in sporatic development between February 2020 and September 2021.
+Krystara.io was in sporatic development, mainly due to technical issues with backend development, and was developed between February 2020 and September 2021.